-He is a Board director of three ASX listed entities and diverse private companies.
-Paul is now living in Port Levy with Karyn, and his children, Suzanna and Ben.
-Currently, he’s involved in raising children, growing truffles, building a plane, mentoring start-ups, investing and providing advice while sitting on four commercial and two volunteer boards.
+He has served as a Board director of three ASX listed entities and diverse private companies.
+Paul is now living in Port Levy with Karyn, and his children, Cam and Ben.
+Currently, he’s involved in raising children, growing truffles, building a plane, mentoring start-ups, investing and providing board governance.

-Paul hopes to bring a perspective to the Rangi Ruru Board that will help them chart a course for the school which anticipates and takes full advantage of future developments in education, as well as best prepare their students to navigate and improve the future world that they will inhabit.
+Paul hopes to bring a perspective to the Rangi Ruru Board that will help them chart a course for the school which anticipates and takes full advantage of future developments in education, as well as best prepare their students to navigate and create the future world that they would inhabit.

 Charlotte studied Law and Commerce at Otago University and then specialised in criminal and civil litigation at various New Zealand and London firms for 15 years.
 She is currently focusing on governance roles for entities that have a philanthropic purpose and is a Board member of the Christchurch Art Gallery Foundation.